tireddy2/hsm-pqc/draft-reddy-pquip-pqc-hsm.md

 list because it is a lattice-based signature scheme, making it susceptible to potential advances in quantum and classical attacks on structured lattices.
 The long-term security of ML-DSA depends on the continued hardness of lattice-based problems, which remain an active area of research.
+In addition, since ML-DSA implementations are still maturing, relying on hash-based signatures can be a more reliable and production-ready option for firmware authentication where long-term cryptographic stability is critical.
 Similarly, although SLH-DSA (Stateless Hash-Based Digital Signature Algorithm), a stateless hash-based signature scheme, avoids the complexity of state management, its relatively large signature sizes make it less practical for constrained devices with memory limitations.
 In contrast, HSS-LMS and XMSS are based on well-studied